 BTSC realises the importance of difficulties faced by parents of disabled children, therefore, has formulated a plan to work with the Parents of Disabled Children Club by liaising with the Social Innovation Foundation under the Respite Care Project by supporting this type of service in the Nong Kaem and Minburi areas in order to help alleviate the stress from long-term care of disabled children which could be a cause of domestic violence.
 This project is under the supervision of the parents of disabled children who have been trained on daily caring, rehabilitation and suitable activities for disabled children as well as on the process of providing and strengthening support among themselves.
-This project will be launched for the first time in 2016 which BTSC will employ 20 officers of which 10 officers will be assigned to each of the center in Nong Kaem and Minburi.
-All officers would be trained on the appropriate caring of disabled children.
+In July 2016, BTSC opened living-skill preparation center in Nong Kaem and learning center for disabled children in Minburi.
+BTSC employed 20 officers of which 10 officers were assigned to each of the center in Nong Kaem and Minburi.
+All officers were trained on the appropriate caring of disabled children.